fnguimdo/test/Data Fabric/Data Fabric Level 1.md

 #### Q11.
 What key technology of IBM's data fabric solution delivers semantic enrichment and understanding of business-ready data?

-- [ ] AutoPrivacy
+- [ ] AutoPrivacy `X`
 - [ ] AutoAI `X`
-- [ ] AutoCatalog
+- [X] AutoCatalog
 - [ ] AutoSQL

 #### Q12.
 There are many business benefits that clients can gain by adopting a data fabric architecture.
 What is a major benefit of a data fabric (for many organiations, this is the main reason to adopt a data fabric), which is different from other data management architectures they might have implemented in the past?

-- [ ] The protection and security of confidential, personally identifiable, and sensitive information
+- [ ] The protection and security of confidential, personally identifiable, and sensitive information `X`
-- [ ] Utilizing AI and machine learning technologies to increase their level of automation
+- [ ] Utilizing AI and machine learning technologies to increase their level of automation `X`
-- [ ] Knowledge insights are easily achieved by enabling self-service data consumption and collaboration
+- [X] Knowledge insights are easily achieved by enabling self-service data consumption and collaboration
 - [ ] Increased agility, security, and productivity

 #### Q13.
 Clients need to understand the landscape or patterns of their data, and a data fabric is the map that helps them do that.
 How is a data fabric like a map?

-- [ ] It tells you where data is and how it travels
+- [X] It tells you where data is and how it travels
-- [ ] It creates a literal map of how to understand your data
+- [ ] It creates a literal map of how to understand your data `X`
-- [ ] It shows how to collect different data types
+- [ ] It shows how to collect different data types `X`
-- [ ] A data fabric visually displays the location of data sources
+- [ ] A data fabric visually displays the location of data sources `X`

 #### Q14.
 There are some established vendors from the data integration space (like Microsoft, Informatica, and TIBCO), who offer many of the capabilities needed for a data fabric solution.
 If you have clients interested in a data fabric solution who you know are considering another data integration vendor, what are the IBM value propositions you should promote to them?

-- [ ] Hybrid cloud deployments, scalability, integration of other software
+- [X] Hybrid cloud deployments, scalability, integration of other software
-- [ ] Industry leadership in the data integration, quality, and governance space
+- [ ] Industry leadership in the data integration, quality, and governance space `X`
-- [ ] Annual operational expenditures and total cost of ownership
+- [ ] Annual operational expenditures and total cost of ownership `X`
-- [ ] The range of services, security, and reliability of the vendor's public cloud
+- [ ] The range of services, security, and reliability of the vendor's public cloud `X`

 #### Q15.
 A Chief Data Officer from one of your clients has been discussing data fabric solutions with analysts and IBM competitors.
 She has observed how different vendors describe a data fabric in ways that reflect the limitations of their offerings.
 To counter the competitive messaging that she's heard, how do you present IBM's definition of the data fabric concept as implemented in Cloud Pak for Data?

-- [ ] A set of integrated self-service tools to provide everyone in your organization with the ability to find, explore, and ask questions against all available data.
+- [X] A set of integrated self-service tools to provide everyone in your organization with the ability to find, explore, and ask questions against all available data.
-- [ ] Integrated data integration, data quality, master data, data preparation, and data governance tools, which feeds data into a fully automated AI model creation tool.
+- [ ] Integrated data integration, data quality, master data, data preparation, and data governance tools, which feeds data into a fully automated AI model creation tool. `X`
-- [ ] A data integration platform that delivers data to warehouses and data lakes on the cloud of your choice, where it's cataloged and ready for users to explore.
+- [ ] A data integration platform that delivers data to warehouses and data lakes on the cloud of your choice, where it's cataloged and ready for users to explore. `X`
-- [ ] A data lake framework that centralizes all of an organization's data and provides self-service access to this data through a variety of multi-disciplinary tools.
+- [ ] A data lake framework that centralizes all of an organization's data and provides self-service access to this data through a variety of multi-disciplinary tools. `X`

 #### Q16.
 According to Forrester, what percent of all data within an enterprise goes unused for analytics?

-- [ ] 60 - 73%
+- [X] 60 - 73%
 - [ ] 83 - 92%
-- [ ] 75 - 86%
+- [ ] 75 - 86% `X`
 - [ ] 55 - 68%

 #### Q17.
 To progress qualified opportunities, IBM offers a free four-to-six week engagement with experts who will work with a client on building out a Minimal Viable Product (MVP) of a data fabric solution.
 This engagement features an initial assessment of the client's data challenges and use cases, an execution phase to build the MVP, and delivery of a final report, which outlines recommendations and a proposal for bringing the MVP to a production state.
 What team offers this engagement?